IMAC System Weight and Cost Comparison

 Gunny's 1/4 scale Extra

 Seems like every time I show up at the flying field I get pummeled by the ‘believers’ that insist the lithium’s are ‘the way’, and they turn a deaf ear to any information to the contrary.
 Same goes for the folks that prefer to stay with the ‘traditional’ packs.. they are no more inclined to listen to the facts than the ‘other’ team.
 Still, I shake my head and smile; like republicans and democrats, the two ‘warring’ factions seem to enjoy the debate even to the exclusion of flying at times!
 Me?
-When I get out of the shop I try to avoid talking ‘politics, religion or batteries’.
+When I get out of the shop I try to avoid talking ‘religion or batteries’.
+Politics... well, keeping the theiving cretins in Washington outta our wallets is a different story. ;)

-I have absolutely no doubt that those that have already invested in the new technologies will not be switching back based on the content of this comparison report, nor is it intended as an assault on their choices...
+I have absolutely no doubt that those that have already invested in new packs or chargers will not be switching based on the content of this comparison report, nor is it intended as an assault on their choices...
 I have great respect for those that in effect put cash on the barrel head and then 'risk it all' to help develop new technologies for the hobby.
-It's thanks to those brave souls that the technology is as refined as it is, and it's thanks to their support and input that it's improving at a remarkable rate.
+It's thanks to those brave souls that these technologies are as refined as they are, and it's thanks to their support and input that we enjoy the choices we have today..
 But for the folks that are still sitting on the fence or are contemplating their first IMAC or Giant Scale project, perhaps this white paper will be of assistance in making a decision.

 Where it all Started